 - Do not apply any topical ointment to the incision site.

 Food and Water:

 - The lingering effects of anesthesia may cause your pet’s appetite to be off.
+Vomiting and diarrhea are common results of this.
 Do not change your pet’s diet during this time.
 Offer small amounts of food and water at first.